Jesskhunter/python-api-challenge/README.md

 Include a print log of each city as it's being processed with the city number and city name.
 Save a CSV of all retrieved data and a PNG image for each scatter plot.

-## Part I Obsered Trends:
+## Part I Observed Trends:

--There is a correlation between latitude and temperature.
-In this data set, analyzed in May, you can see that the the Northern Hemisphere has more data points, which is expected since the northern hemisphere also contains greater land-mass than the Southern hemisphere.
+-There is a strong correlation between latitude and temperature.
+In this data set, analyzed in May, you can see that most of the "hot spots" are located between the Tropic of Cancer (latitude 23.5° N) and the Tropic of Capricorn (latitude 23.5° S) with the Eqautor directly in the middle at 0°.
+Since it is a transitory period (the NH is approaching summer and the SH is approaching winter) there are also outliers.

+-There appears to be no correlation between latitude and humidity.
+Both the NH and SH have a large variance of percentages from around 10 to 100.

--There appears to be no correlation between latitude and cloudiness, and only weak correlation between latitude and wind speed.
-There are higher wind speeds observed in the southern hemisphere.
+-There appears to be no correlation between latitude and wind speed.
+Both the NH and SH have a large variance of speeds from around 10 to 100.

--The correlation between latitude and humidity is also not pronounced.
-The humidity is higher in the northern hemisphere, which is to be expected as it is Summer in the northern hemisphere.
+-The correlation between latitude and cloudiness is not pronounced, however, a large portion of the data points are gathered at both 0 and 100.